Deadline for Objections is 13th April 2018 - only 23 days left!

 The deadline for comments expires at 13th April 2018.

 To submit your views using the Council consultation portal you must first login into the planning website; you will not be able to view the questions or enter your comments until you have logged in.

 How to register

-If you do not already have an account you need to register as a Consultee with the Harrogate District Draft Local Plan.
+If you do not already have an account you need to register with the Public Access Planning Portal.

 Where to comment

 You must be logged into the site to comment.
 If you have trouble loggining in do not hesitate to contact the Council at email@example.com.